 The development of discipline-specific knowledge, research skills and generic / transferable skills.

-The School of English offers a 5 ECTS Postgraduate Research Methods Seminar for students on the PhD register.
-This module covers: i) Orientation to the research programme in the School of English; ii) Library resources; iii) Presentation of work, both written and oral; iv) Developing a proposal for conferences, funding, etc.; v) Conferences; vi) Print culture from manuscripts to digital (i.e. a short version of the JS Book module) Trinity College offers a range of modules to develop generic and transferable skills through the Innovation Academy (innovation, entrepreneurship and leadership); Centre for Academic Practice (personal effectiveness, teaching skills), Library (information literacy) and Career’s Service (career management).
-The School of English strongly encourages all PhD students to take the Centre for Academic Practice’s teaching and supporting learning module (5 ECTS).
+The School of English convenes a mandatory 5 ECTS Postgraduate Research Methods Seminar for students on the PhD register.
+As well as providing a welcoming environment and an opportunity to meet other students in different areas, this module covers: i) Orientation to the research programme in the School of English; ii) Library resources; iii) Presentation of work, both written and oral; iv) Development of proposals for conferences, funding, post-doctoral positions etc.; v) Textual editing.
+Trinity College offers a range of modules to develop generic and transferable skills through the Innovation Academy (innovation, entrepreneurship and leadership); Centre for Academic Practice and eLearning (personal effectiveness, teaching skills), Library (information literacy) and Careers Advisory Service (career management).
+The School of English strongly encourages all PhD students to take the Centre for Academic Practice and eLearning’s teaching and supporting learning module (5 ECTS).

 Declared outcomes and graduate attributes in line with national and international best practice.